Public Sector Executive & Excluded Employee Compensation

 - the accrual of vacation and sick leave

-Public Sector Employers' Council (PSEC) Secretariat works with public sector employers and employers’ associations to ensure that excluded and executive compensation:
+The Public Sector Employers' Council Secretariat (PSEC Secretariat) works with its employers and employers’ associations to ensure that excluded and executive compensation:

 - is reasonable and fair